Cloudschatze/DialPi/README.md

 ## What It Does

 DialPi turns your Raspberry Pi into a dial-up server with a real modem.
-Vintage computers can dial in via traditional phone lines to access Telnet services or establish PPP connections for internet access.
+Vintage computers can dial in via traditional phone lines to access Telnet gateway services or establish PPP connections for internet access.
 It's like running your own ISP from 1995.

 ![sl_s](https://github.com/user-attachments/assets/92f31014-fea1-4815-8ab5-592701f231c5)